 But don’t think of an API as a magic wand.
 The fact that a system has an API doesn’t mean the two systems will actually work together well.
 The only way to be sure whether the system integrates seamlessly is by speaking with the people who have done CMS and TMS integrations before.
 Get their recommendations on the best systems.

-IVANNOVATION partners with the WPML WordPress plugin to connect sites to our TMS.
+IVANNOVATION integrates directly with the WPML WordPress plugin to connect sites to our TMS.
 We have found that this results in a convenient translation workflow.

 Translation proxy is an interesting alternative.
 It has great strengths as well as some major limitations.